matthewchunqed/DORCIS-public/DORCIS-4/README.md

 All commands should start with the following:

-./non-lin-search -q -o "S-Box"
+`./non-lin-search -q -o "S-Box"`

 for some 16 character S-Box.
-Here are some example commands used to generate the implementations for the figures.
+Here are some example commands used to generate the implementations for the figures:

-./non-lin-search -q -o "1A4C6F392DB7508E" -t
+1. T-Depth and Depth Search of the GIFT S-Box:

-./non-lin-search -q -o "1A4C6F392DB7508E"
+`./non-lin-search -q -o "1A4C6F392DB7508E" -t`

-T-Depth and Depth Search of the GIFT S-Box.
+`./non-lin-search -q -o "1A4C6F392DB7508E"`

-./non-lin-search -q -o "C56B90AD3EF84712" -t
+2. T-Depth and Depth Search of the PRESENT S-Box:

-./non-lin-search -q -o "C56B90AD3EF84712"
+`./non-lin-search -q -o "C56B90AD3EF84712" -t`

-T-Depth and Depth Search of the PRESENT S-Box.
+`./non-lin-search -q -o "C56B90AD3EF84712"`

-Code will continually search, adding a .c implementation folder whenever it finds a better implementation.
+Code will continually search, adding a `.c` implementation folder whenever it finds a better implementation.
 So the most recently produced implementation is always the best one.

 ## Notes ##